arturcsousa/gymbud-v2/INVENTORY/05_I18N_STRUCTURE.md

 # GymBud v2 - i18n Structure

 ## Overview
-Bilingual internationalization setup using `react-i18next` with English (EN) as default and Portuguese Brazil (PT-BR) as secondary language.
+Bilingual internationalization setup using `react-i18next` with English (EN) as default and Portuguese Brazil (PT-BR) as secondary language. **Complete translation coverage achieved** for all app pages and components.

 ## Configuration
 - **Library**: `react-i18next` + `i18next-browser-languagedetector`